ncatlab/nlab-content/pages/0/0/8/0/800/content.md

 The first, _isomorphism_, comes from viewing $Cat$ as a mere category; it is too strong and is really only of historical interest.
 The next, _strong equivalence_, comes from viewing $Cat$ as a [[strict 2-category]]; it is the most common definition given and is correct if and only if the [[axiom of choice]] holds.
 The next definition, _weak equivalence_, comes from viewing $Cat$ as a [[model category]]; it is correct with or without choice and is about as simple to define as strong equivalence.
 The last, _anaequivalence_, comes from viewing $Cat$ as a [[bicategory]] that is not (without the axiom of choice) equivalent (as a bicategory!) to the strict $2$-category that defines strong equivalence; it is also always correct.

-It\'s also possible to define 'category' in such a way that only a correct definition can be stated, but here we use the usual algebraic definitions of category, [[functor]], and [[natural isomorphism]].
+It is also possible to define 'category' in such a way that only a correct definition can be stated, but here we use the usual algebraic definitions of category, [[functor]], and [[natural isomorphism]].

 ### Isomorphism {#Isomorphism}